conanpodewitt/vehicle-specification-editor/README.md

 # Vehicle Specification Editor

-A graphical user interface for editing, compiling, and verifying Vehicle language specifications.
+A graphical user interface for editing, compiling, and verifying Vehicle language specifications. \
+This application is built off the vehicle python bindings to display and demo the functionality of [Vehicle](https://github.com/vehicle-lang/vehicle)

 ## Features